semabo29/semabo29/README.md

   <h2>Projects</h2>
   <p>
-    Check out my repositories to see what I'm working on.
+    At this moment my repositories are private, to see more contact with me.
     I’m always improving and building new things.
   </p>